ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 in round-trip times.
 See {{?RFC3819}} and Section 16 of {{Tools}} for further discussion of wireless properties.

+## Tail-drop queues

+Congestion control performance is affected by the queue discipline applied at the bottleneck link.
+The default queue discipline that MUST be evaluated is drop-tail, First In First Out (FIFO).
+See {{aqm}} for strongly encouraged queue disciplines.

 # Special Cases {#special-cases}

 The criteria in {{evaluation-criteria}} will be evaluated in the